MegaDyneSystems/prism32/README.md

 # Prism32 v6.7

-Prism32 is a self-extending, self-repairing terminal AI super-agent from MegaDyne Systems.
+Prism32 is a self-extending, self-repairing, self-evovoling terminal AI super-agent from MegaDyne Systems.
 One Python file, stdlib-only.
 A real Jarvis.
 It auto-detects its platform, absorbs external AI harnesses, generates plugins on the fly for missing capabilities, delegates to subagents running different models, synchronizes state through quantum context, persists everything it learns, and becomes more powerful every time you use it.
 There is no fixed feature ceiling — every task expands what the agent can do.

-It is designed for modern PC terminals and older machines: no Node.js, no browser runtime, no pip dependencies, and no local database server.
+It is designed for modern PC's and older machines: no Node.js, no browser runtime, no pip dependencies, and no local database server.
 Runtime state lives in small files under `~/.prism32/`.

 This README is the full operator guide.
 A shorter GitHub front-page summary is in `README-GITHUB.md`.